poiw-org/auth0-cas-server/README.md

 This sample demonstrates a simple service written in Node.js that acts as a protocol translator between CAS and Auth0 (using OpenID Connect).
 This allows an application that only knows how to interact with a CAS server to leverage all of the capabilities of Auth0 as an IDP (SSO, federation with other IDPs like social and enterprise, security, etc).

-And to make it really easy, the sample includes steps to deploy the service as a [Webtask](https://webtask.io)!

 ## How it works

 This CAS server implementation takes advantage of the fact that both OpenID Connect and CAS are redirect-based protocols using the browser.
 Therefore applications don't know or care that the CAS server has redirected the user to a different website (Auth0) to perform the actual authentication.
 All that matters is that the CAS protocol itself is honored between the application and the CAS Server.